IBM/network-config-analyzer/smt_experiments/findings.md

 - The difference between the wo

 ### Ideas:
-- [ ] check the granularity of the timer that I use.
-This might explain the discrete values that I see.
-- [ ] repeat the first experiment with overlapping cubes. look at adi's code for inspiration.
+- [ ] repeat the first experiment with overlapping cubes. look at adi's code for inspiration. **results are way too slow, try to make the number of dimensions smaller
-- [ ] think about the different usage profiles that we want to compare the implementation to.
-- [ ] add in the comments a small example of how the input looks like, no need to document the entire thing, but only a part of it so people can easily understand what is going on, visually.
-- [ ] Create a csv format of the graphs, it might be more comfortable to use for different usages
-- [ ] For now, don't think about Z3ProductSetDNF, only after finishing with simple regular expressions and intervals I need to look into that.
 - [ ] Find more interesting test cases for contained_in.
 Maybe look at the tests and how it is implemented in CanonicalHyperCubeSet can inform those.
-- [ ] I should consider randomly generated samples
 - [ ] After dealing with integer-only cubes, start experimenting with simple string constraints.
+- [ ] think about the different usage profiles that we want to compare the implementation to.
+- [ ] I should consider randomly generated samples.
 - [ ] Think about how to tell the story and what we discovered.
+- [ ] For now, don't think about Z3ProductSetDNF, only after finishing with simple regular expressions and intervals I need to look into that.
 - [ ] it is interesting to look at the graph where the x-axis is #cubes * #dimensions, might we get something that looks linear?
 I think that this might be the case with z3 (this is the number of constraints).
 - [ ] I can actually write code that checks how much samples (under different usage profiles) are more efficient with Z3ProductSet and how many with CanonicalHyperCubeSet.
 Can I do this more methodically?
 (e.g., by fitting a curve and extrapolating).
+- [x] check the granularity of the timer that I use.
+This might explain the discrete values that I see.
+  (using time.perf_counter() instead of time.process_time())
+- [x] review the findings after the granularity problem was fixed
+- [x] Create a csv format of the graphs, it might be more comfortable to use for different usages
+- [x] add in the comments an example that visualizes how the inputs look like.